KareemTheSecond/EECE490_Ex4/README.md

 - train
 - test
 - valid
+Please prepare the path names of the three downloaded folders above

 Each folder has 53 subfolders for each type of card, Joker included.
 - Ace of Spades